 2. Yeast Infections from Clothing

 It might surprise you but your clothing choices can impact the likelihood of a yeast infection developing.
-Tight clothing can inhibit ventilation, trapping in heat and moisture, creating the perfect environment for yeast to thrive.
+Tight clothing can inhibit ventilation, creating the perfect environment for yeast to thrive.
 Similarly, wet clothing can have the same impact, so it’s important to change into dry clothing as soon as possible.

 How to avoid getting a yeast infection from clothing: Apart from wearing dry clothing, you will want to look for breathable fabrics like cotton or linen.
 These types of fabric allow air to flow easily, keeping you cool and dry.
 Finally, clothing should be loose-fitting to ensure airflow isn’t compromised.